Articles on: Viewing Results

 Evidence - Evidence of the violation.
 For example, a photo of the camera feed when no face was detected.
 Or, a screenshot of the tab the test taker visited when they switched the tab

 When a test taker starts the test, AutoProctor assigns a fixed number of URLs where it stores the evidence.
 For example, let's say this number is 30.
 So, whenever a violation occurs, the evidence is uploaded onto one of the 30 URLs.
-If a 31st violation occurs, AutoProctor randomly decides if it needs to overwrite one of these 30 URLs with the evidence of the new violation, or not store the evidence for this violation.
+If a 31st violation occurs, AutoProctor randomly if it must overwrite one of these 30 URLs with the evidence of the new violation, or not store the evidence for the new violation.
+This decision is randomized, with a 50% chance.

 If the former occurs, then the earlier violation doesn't have evidence anymore.
 If the latter occurs, the newer violation won't have evidence.